ezzabuzaid/Testing-Workshop/slides.md

 <ul>
 <li ><small>Report/Description</small>
 <ul>
-<li ><small>Test report is a simple and strightforward description that speaks about the unit under test.</small></li>
+<li ><small>Test report is a simple and straightforward description that speaks about the unit under test.</small></li>
-<li ><small>Test report should clearly tell what is being tested and under which cirumstance.
-Anyone with fair bit of knoweldge in the team should be able to understand the test suite and test case from its report.</small></li>
+<li ><small>Test report should clearly tell what is being tested and under which circumstance.
+Anyone with a fair bit of knowledge in the team should be able to understand the test suite and test case from its report.</small></li>
 </ul>
 </li>
 <li ><small>Setup: Prepare the inputs, mocks, and whatever the unit under test needs in order to get invoked.</small></li>